deepset-ai/haystack/docs/concepts.md

 This type of error reporting was found especially useful for components that declare a variable number and name of inputs and outputs depending on their initialization parameters (think of classifiers, for example).

 One shortcoming is that currently Pipeline "trusts" the components to respect their own declarations.
 So if a component states that it will output `intermediate_value`, but outputs something else once run, Pipeline will fail.
-We accept this failure as a "contract breach": the node should fix its behavior and Pipeline should not try to prevent such scenarios.
+We accept this failure as a "contract breach": the component should fix its behavior and Pipeline should not try to prevent such scenarios.

 ## Parameters hierarchy